-Manufacturing of doses of MP0423 are also ongoing, and initial clinical trials are anticipated to commence in
+Manufacturing of doses of MP0423 are also ongoing for a Phase 1 clinical trial.

 While the developed world is moving quickly toward vaccinating a large part of its population, we believe there is still a significant need for therapeutics such as our COVID-19 antiviral therapeutic product candidates, since there are both many parts of the world that have not been able to obtain vaccines due to lack of funding and/or delivery issues and many people who cannot or will not get vaccinated.
 As our therapeutic product candidates are relatively inexpensive to produce and easy to deliver, we believe they can serve as a solution to specifically treat and stop the spread of the disease in undervaccinated areas.
 Furthermore, even in areas where there are very high percentages of vaccinated population, there will continue to be a need for efficacious and easily administrated antiviral therapies.